Hyperbolic Network Latent Space Model with Learnable Curvature: Simulation Studies

 We conduct two experiments to examine the estimation error caused by misspecifying the latent space curvature.
 In the first experiment, we aim to examine the lower bound on the embedding error, $\Delta \Theta$, derived in \Cref{thm:embedding_error}.
 We simulate a network with $1000$ nodes from the hyperbolic model with $K=1.5$ and fit hyperbolic models with fixed curvature parameters ranging from $1.0$ to $2.0$.
 Then we compare the observed values of $\Delta \Theta$ from simulations with theoretical values from function $f(K) = (1-\min\{\sqrt{K/1.5}, \sqrt{1.5/K} \})^2$, by fitting a simple linear regression model on the observed $\Delta \Theta$ over values of $f(K)$ for $K \in [1, 2]$.
 In \Cref{fig:simulation_err_theta} we show the fitted curve and the $95\%$ prediction band, which covers most of the observed values.
 The observed and fitted values are especially close when $K$ is fixed near the truth of $1.5$.
 This observation indicates that the lower bound derived in \Cref{thm:embedding_error} could be optimal in terms of the relative error of $K$ when $\hat K$ lies in a small neighborhood of $K$.

 In the second experiment, we generate networks with $1000$ nodes from the hyperbolic model while using Euclidean models to fit them, with increasing latent space dimensions from $2$ to $20$.
-We select curvature parameter values for two situations: $K=0.1$, where the latent space is closer to Euclidean (where $K=0$); and $K=1$, a significantly hyperbolic latent space. \Cref{fig:simulation_err_P_EU} reports the relative error of the estimated probability matrix of different models, averaged over $100$ replicates.
-In both settings, the hyperbolic model achieves the lowest estimation error since it has the learnable curvature parameter.
+We conduct experiments with increasing curvature parameters, from $K=0.1$, where the latent space is closer to Euclidean, to $K = 3$, where the latent space is significantly hyperbolic. \Cref{fig:simulation_err_P_EU} reports the relative error of the estimated probability matrix of different models, averaged over $100$ replicates.
+In all settings, the hyperbolic model achieves the lowest estimation error since it has the learnable curvature parameter.
 When $K=0.1$, the performance of $E2$ is comparable to that of $H2$, whereas Euclidean models with higher dimensions show larger estimation errors attributed to overfitting.
-In the case of $K=1$, $E2$ experiences a considerably high estimation error.
+In the cases of $K=1, 2$, and $3$, $E2$ experiences a considerably high estimation error.
 Moreover, other Euclidean models with greater latent space dimensions exhibit nearly twice the error of the hyperbolic model.
-These results demonstrate that the influence of latent space curvature on model fitting differs from, and cannot be substituted by, the impact of latent space dimension.
+These results demonstrate that the influence of latent space curvature on model fitting differs from, and cannot be substituted by, the impact of latent space dimension, and these two effects are not interchangeable (see Section 5.5).